riolly/create-t3-app/README.md

 # [create-T3-app](https://github.com/t3-oss/create-t3-app) with extra tools out of the box

-create-t3-app is one of the fastest and easiest way to scaffold fullstack app.
+create-t3-app is one of the fastest and easiest way to scaffold fullstack app.<br/>

-create-t3-extended make it even **faster for my case.** 🏃💨
+create-t3-extended make it even **faster for my case.** 🏃💨<br/>

-Make sure you understand create-t3-app first. ⚠️
+Make sure you understand create-t3-app first. ⚠️<br/>

-:smiley: If you find it helpful, feel free to use.
+:smiley: If you find it helpful, feel free to use. <br/>

-🥰 If you have opinion that you think better, feel free to discuss.
+🥰 If you have opinion that you think better, feel free to discuss.<br/>
 🤓 _I'm not consider myself an expert.
-Just learn & share_.
+Just learn & share_.<br/>

 <br />